Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 4.5

 I tested CMC Markets's MT4 build (FCA FRN 173730) for two weeks in January 2026.
-EUR/USD spread averaged 0.7 pips during peak London hours, close to IG's MT4 figure but with a meaningful structural caveat: CMC's Next Generation platform carries 12,000+ instruments; the MT4 build caps at 30+.
-The pattern recognition scanner, the 80+ technical indicators, the linked-window correlation overlay, and the depth-of-market panel that make CMC distinctive all stay on Next Generation.
-MT4 mode loses you most of what makes CMC worth paying CMC's overheads to access.
-If you specifically want the MetaTrader interface and you have already settled on CMC for compliance reasons (you have an existing trading record on CMC, or your firm requires it), the MT4 build works.
-If you came to CMC for the charting workflow, you trade on Next Generation.
+EUR/USD averaged 0.7 pips in peak London hours, close to IG's MT4 figure but with a structural caveat: Next Generation carries 12,000+ instruments while the MT4 build caps at 30+.
+The pattern recognition scanner, the 80+ indicators, the linked-window correlation overlay and the depth-of-market panel that make CMC distinctive all stay on Next Generation, so MT4 mode loses most of what you pay CMC's overheads to access.
+If you specifically need the MetaTrader interface and have already settled on CMC (an existing record there, or a firm requirement), the MT4 build works.
+If you came for the charting workflow, you trade on Next Generation.

 CMC Markets MT4 platform tested on EUR/USD, showing 30+ instrument cap versus Next Generation's 12,000+, January 2026